Zimbabwe top court hears appeal against election result - Journal du Cameroun

 “To those who voted for Chamisa, I ask you to gracefully accept defeat so that the country can move on.”

-The MDC has cited a catalogue of irregularities and discrepancies including more people voting at some polling stations than were registered.
+The MDC has said it was denied victory by “mammoth theft and fraud”, citing a catalogue of irregularities and discrepancies including incorrect counting and at some polling stations more ballots were counted than there were registered voters.

-The case, presided over by nine judges at the country’s top court, will be broadcast live on state television.
-A ruling is expected by Friday.
+The court, presided over by nine judges wearing wigs, was expected to deliver a ruling by Friday.

 Derek Matyszak, a legal expert at the University of Zimbabwe, said the opposition faced an uphill struggle given the courts’ historic tilt towards ZANU-PF, which has ruled since independence from British colonial rule in 1980.